How to Install Dropbox on Windows 11: Step-by-Step Guide

 That should open the Dropbox app sign-in pop-up to link your computer to your account.

-You can easily access your Dropbox file from the icon on the Taskbar in the hidden section.
+You can access your Dropbox files from the icon on the Taskbar in the hidden section.

 Next, you’ll be prompted to select the folders you want to sync with other computers or back online.

 After the setup, Dropbox should be integrated with File Explorer.
-You should be able to move or copy a file into Dropbox; just drag and drop it from Windows File Explorer.
+You’ll be able to move or copy files into Dropbox by dragging and dropping them right from Windows File Explorer.
 Within the app, you can also move or copy files into other folders by dragging and dropping them between folders (hold Ctrl to copy).

 To access and manage your Dropbox settings, click the hidden app’s arrow, then select the Dropbox icon.
 From there, click the Settings gear as highlighted in the image below: